-It is possible that Te Kani-a-Takirau did not become Christian because he had more than one wife.
-His first wife was Mariko; another was named Amotawa; and a third was Hine-i-tieria-te-rangi: he may have had as many as ten wives.
+It is possible that Te Kani a Takirau did not become Christian because he had more than one wife.
+His first wife was Mariko; another was named Amotawa; and a third was Hineitīeria-te-rangi: he may have had as many as 10 wives.
 He had two children, one of whom was a son, Te Waikari; both children died before him and without issue.

 Although the CMS missionary William Williams, bearing a copy of the Treaty of Waitangi, visited Te Kani a Takirau on 16 May 1840, the chief did not sign the treaty.
 Later, according to East Coast tradition, he was offered the Māori kingship but declined, saying: 'My kingship comes from my long line of ancestors.
 My mountain Hikurangi is not one that moves, but one that remains steadfast.'
 A major leader, he was suggesting that he needed no additional titles, and that his place was with his people.